jradrion/TEFLoN/README.md

     -wd [full path to working directory]
     -d <full path to usr/local/prefix.prep_TF/>
     -s <full path to samples.txt> #user created
+    -f [sites genotyped as -9 if adjusted read counts greater than this threshold or 0 presence/absence reads detected] #default= avereage covereage + 4*STDEV
     -dt <data type> #must be either haploid, diploid, or pooled #Currently, all types must use pooled for read counts
 ```